-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Looking - Jonathan Groff As Patrick Murray

 Jonathon Groff has an impressive resume for plenty of people to admire.
-From voicing Kristoff in the smash-hit Frozen to portraying the king in Hamilton, he’s been around the block plenty of times, showing off his amazing acting and singing skills.
+From voicing Kristoff as part of the Frozen and Frozen II cast to portraying the king in Hamilton, he’s been around the block plenty of times, showing off his amazing acting and singing skills.
 But one show that you may or may not remember him from was in the HBO series Looking, where he portrayed Patrick Murray.

 The series follows the story of three gay men living in San Francisco, and their lives and friendships.
 The series went on for two seasons, which were followed by a feature-length film in 2016.
 Looking may have only lasted for a short amount of time, but its impact on television is felt all the same.
 In an interview with the New York Times, Groff talked about the significance of the show.
 When asked how he'd feel if he were able to watch the show as a teenager, he said: